tribertmuto/wireframing/README.md

 -Wireframe.cc: A minimalist web-based wireframing tool suited for quick drafts.

 Each tool has its strengths, and the best choice often depends on your project scope, team workflow, and design goals.
 For this project, **Figma** is recommended due to its ease of use, collaborative features, and scalability from wireframe to final design.
+# Benefits of Wireframing in Software Development

+Wireframing is not just a design task—it plays a crucial role in the software development process by acting as a blueprint for how the system should function and appear.
+From defining structure to aligning teams, wireframes offer multiple benefits that support a smooth and efficient development workflow.

+# Clarifies Requirements Early

+Wireframes help translate vague business ideas into tangible layouts, reducing ambiguity.
+By visualizing user flows, layout structures, and feature placement, development teams can better understand what needs to be built—before a single line of code is written.

+Example:
+In our booking management system, a wireframe showing the Checkout page helps developers identify that they need to display total charges, collect guest info, and disable the confirmation button until all fields are filled.

+# Improves Team Communication

+Wireframes serve as a shared visual reference that aligns designers, developers, testers, and stakeholders.
+They eliminate guesswork and ensure that everyone has a clear understanding of how the application should function.

+Example:
+When using a Figma wireframe, team members can leave comments directly on elements like the “Modify Dates” widget, making it easier to address feedback and track design decisions in real time.

+# Supports Early Testing and Feedback

+Low-fidelity wireframes allow for quick iterations and user feedback before investing in design or development.
+This saves time and effort by catching issues early.

+Example:
+Stakeholders can review the wireframe of the Booking Summary section and request changes (e.g., add estimated taxes) before any UI code is written.

+# Guides UI and Backend Development

+Wireframes give developers a visual map for where functionality will be needed, such as API endpoints, data validation, and user input handling.

+Example:
+From a wireframe, a developer can determine that:
+- A backend service is needed to calculate total charges.
+- Frontend validation is required for guest information input.
+- A confirmation receipt should be triggered upon successful checkout.

+# Reduces Rework and Scope Creep

+With wireframes, teams agree on functionality and structure up front, which helps prevent mid-project changes that derail timelines or increase costs.